BlueJay Music App.

 I mapped out both flows:

-And prioritised their needs based on use cases following “I want to… so that I can…” structure
+And prioritised their needs based on scenarios following “I want to… so that I can…” structure for both personas.

 As a result, I’ve defined key criteria for the solution to be successful: